HomeEmployee Benefits ResourcesBenefits Canada NewsStatutory Holidays in Quebec 2025: The Complete List

 Key Dates for Statutory Holidays in Quebec in 2024

-Here are the critical dates for statutory holidays in Quebec in 2025:
+Here are the complete dates for statutory holidays in Quebec for the years 2024, 2025 and 2026:

-Eligibility for Statutory Holiday Pay and Time Off in Quebec
+What are the Eligibility Requirements for Statutory Holiday Pay in Quebec?

 Under the Act Respecting Labour Standards, the vast majority of Quebec employees are eligible for general statutory holidays.
 This includes full-time, part-time, permanent, and contract employees.